ariakis/houdini/README.md

 Run this code in terminal:
 <code>
-  git clone https://github.com/ariakis/houdini/ && cd houdini

-  chmod +x houdini

-  cd modules && chmod +x * && cd ..
+  git clone https://github.com/ariakis/houdini/ && cd houdini && chmod +x houdini && cd modules && chmod +x * && cd ..
 </code>

 # How to use it

-Then just run houdini with
+Just run houdini with
 <code>
   ./houdini {name of access point once internet access is confirmed} {password of access point}
 </code>